Letting go of Margaret Thatcher

 I got the email asking if I could step in and take on ‘Mags’ on the afternoon of 3rd September, I was on stage for rehearsals that very evening and we started the show on 11th October.

 Just five and a half weeks to rehearse in the evenings and get all my lines into my head.
 I still don’t know how I managed it.
-I definitely couldn’t have made it without the help of my fellow Thatcher actor, Mrs T, Alexandra Evans who gave up hours of her time to run lines with me.
+I definitely couldn’t have made it without the help of my fellow Thatcher actor, Mrs T, played by Alexandra Evans, who gave up hours of her time to run lines with me.
 She is an absolute star!

 ‘Where There is Doubt, May we Bring Faith’